ohnosequences/ohnosequences.github.com/source/_posts/2014-05-18-typed-property-graphs-in-java.markdown

 - `r` is `oneToMany` means `in(r)` returns one rel, `out(r)` returns a list
 - `manyToOne` means `in(r)` returns a list, `out(r)` one rel

-And this is basically all for now; below there's a self-contained example for a model declaration with just users, tweets and a "user twitted tweet" relationship, in all its  type parameter glory:
+And this is basically all for now; below there's a self-contained example for a model declaration with just users, tweets and a "user twitted tweet" relationship, in all its  type parameter glory.
+The general pattern is

+1. for defining schemas you need to leave all the type parameters free, so that they can play their role as types of implementations
+2. when actually implementing it, do it with final classes bounding all parameters, and never subclass them

+Of course you can create as many intermediate layers as you want between those two, but always leaving all parameters free until the very bottom layer.

 ``` java
 import com.ohnosequences.typedGraphs.*;